-Buffet Units, Delco Units and Pie Five Units feature crusts that are hand-made from dough made fresh in the restaurant each day.
+We operate Buffet Units, Delco Units and Express Units under the Pizza Inn brand.
+Buffet Units and Delco Units feature crusts that are hand-made from dough made fresh in the restaurant each day.
 Our pizzas are made from a proprietary all-in-one flour mixture, real mozzarella cheese and a proprietary mix of classic pizza spices.
-Domestically, all ingredients and toppings can be purchased from Norco.
 In international markets, the menu mix of toppings and side items is occasionally adapted to local tastes.